KAMEVETRICS/genlayer-Raffle-system/README.md

 [![GitHub star chart](https://img.shields.io/github/stars/yeagerai/genlayer-project-boilerplate?style=social)](https://star-history.com/#yeagerai/genlayer-js)

 ## 👀 About
-This project includes the boilerplate code for a GenLayer use case implementation, specifically a football bets game.
+This project includes the boilerplate code for a GenLayer use case implementation, A Raffle system.

 ## 📦 What's included
 - Basic requirements to deploy and test your intelligent contracts locally
 - Configuration file template
 <!-- - Test functions to write complete end-to-end tests -->
-- An example of an intelligent contract (Football Bets)
+- An example of an intelligent contract (Raffle system)
-- Example end-to-end tests for the contract provided
-- A production-ready Next.js 15 frontend with TypeScript, TanStack Query, and Radix UI

 ## 🛠️ Requirements
 - A running GenLayer Studio (Install from [Docs](https://docs.genlayer.com/developers/intelligent-contracts/tooling-setup#using-the-genlayer-studio) or work with the hosted version of [GenLayer Studio](https://studio.genlayer.com/)).
 If you are working locally, this repository code does not need to be located in the same directory as the Genlayer Studio.